Boys Will Be Girls (film)

 Boys Will Be Girls is a 1937 British comedy film directed by Gilbert Pratt and starring Leslie Fuller, Nellie Wallace and Greta Gynt.
-The film was made by Fuller's own independent production company in the Rock Studios at Elstree.
+It was written by Evelyn Barrie, Jack Byrd, Syd Courtenay, Clifford Grey and H. F. Maltby.
 In order to gain his inheritance, a man has to give up drinking and smoking.

+Plot

+Bill Jenkins inherits a legacy from his late aunt Emily, but only on condition he gives up smoking and drinking, and leads a moral life.
+When his wife has to go away, she arranges for three men to keep her husband company, but they turn out to be girls, and Bill's inheritance turns out to be a monkey.